Leave a Comment:

 See, what happens is most golfers aim their feet at the target.
 While the club face must aim at the target, you actually want to line up your feet parallel to the line of your club face, like railway tracks.

-So on the driving range, we recommend you lay down two golf clubs parallel to each other.
+So on the driving range, I recommend you lay down two golf clubs parallel to each other.
 One should point just right of the target and the other should point just left of the target.

 Select a spot a foot or so in front of the ball to aim the club face and make sure your feet align with the club closest to you.
 This drill will do wonders for your alignment and confidence!